Zinj, Bahrain

 Zinj (الزنج) is a suburb in the city of Manama, the capital of Bahrain.

 Etymology

+The word Zinj eventually comes from Persian zang (زنگ /[zæŋ]/), meaning "black".
 The general belief amongst Bahraini scholars is that the reason why the suburb literally translates to "negros" or "blackamoors", is because it pertains to the African slaves who were sold there.
 Some foreign scholars disagree and claim that it is named after the Zanj Rebellion against the Abbasid caliphate in the 9th century.